Luk3210/Creative-Utils/README.md

-A fabric mod that adds some QOL features for creative mode.
+A fabric Minecraft mod that adds some QOL features for creative mode.
 Also my first mod plz mercy.
 All of its features are only enabled in creative mode.

 List of capabilities: